johneckberg/notes/networking/csc_3511/week_11_notes.md

 * Issue: No mechanism to verify that a public key belongs to its claimed owner.
 Public-key cryptography alone is not secure against man-in-the-middle attacks

+* what could happen here is a fake signature:
+  * intercepting the Key Exchange: An attacker (Mallory) positions themselves between Alice and Bob.
+  * Impersonation: When Alice requests Bob's public key, Mallory intercepts the request.
+Mallory sends Alice Mallory's own public key, claiming it is Bob's.
+  * No Detection: Alice receives the key, sees it's a valid public key, and believes she is about to communicate securely with Bob.
+She has no way to confirm that this key belongs to Bob.
+  * Alice encrypts her message using the public key she received (which is Mallory's key).
+  * Mallory intercepts this message, uses her corresponding private key to decrypt it, reads it, and potentially modifies it.
+  * Mallory then re-encrypts the (modified) message using Bob's actual public key (which Mallory has already obtained from Bob).

 * So how do we make a chain of trust?
 You cannot gain trust if you trust nothing.
 You need a root of trust!

 * EvanBot: EvanBot is our trust anchor (root of trust)